Orniepay/UB-Commons/README.md

 # UB Commons
 ### Framework: Flask / Python
 This repository contains the necessary files to launch our web application.
-Click on the drop-down arrows to get more information on each Project Part or Testing procedure.
+Click on the drop-down arrows to get more information on how to run our project locally.
 The publicly available deployment is at [ubcommons.com](https://ubcommons.com "Visit our website").

 ![UBeats Overview](static/video/docker.gif)